Vince4513/StockAnalysis/stock_analysis/README.md

     - Number of shares issued (Nombres de titres émis)
     - Shareholders' equity (Capitaux propres)
-    - Intangible assets (Immobilisations incorporelles / Goodwill) Save all that data in an Excel file with date of extraction
+    - Intangible assets (Immobilisations incorporelles / Goodwill) Save all that data in a SQL database with date of extraction

 3. Determine companies value
     - Calculate with values obtained the 7 rules and give a score.

 4. Indicate which companies are overrated and which are underrated
     - Django website